ParsleyJ/SmallStepTrack/README.md

 Launch it with `java -jar SmallStepTrack.jar`

-This program prints the execution track of a factorial program example written in the _While_ language, with `x` set to `3` in the Store.
+This program prints the execution track of a factorial program example written in the _While_ language, with `x` set to `3` in the Store in the initial configuration.

 ```java
   y := x; a := 1;